l4ck4ndR3d/College-Project/web-scraper/README.md

-# Description :
+# Project Description :
- - Webscrapping tool is used for scrape the website in a specific pattern by using the Python's library (BeautifulSoup and request).After the scraping analyze and filter for required information.
- - After scraping the scraped information is stored in CSV file for future use of vulnerability details.
- - After storing in the file we taske a copy of the information and send it to the user's email itself.
+ - CVE monitoring tools using Docker and Python, Scraping the CVE details from the Sources (Website, other resources) and preprocess the data.
+Generate the alert message for new and updated vulnerability details through Email.
+The vulnerability details are being stored in local/docker-contianer for future research.

 # Detailed Architecture Flow